OptimalBI/optimal-spyglass-open-source/README.md

 * Navigate to the directory in a terminal window
 * Run "mvn package" to create the .jar in the /target directory
 * Copy the OptimalSpyglass-x.x.x.-with-dependencies.jar to your desired run directory.
-* Copy the EC2.Pricing.csv to that same directory
+* Copy the pricing directory to that same directory

 ## Run instructions (All users): ##
 * Run "OptimalSpyglass-x.x.x.jar"